BIO 208 - Microbiology

 Course Description

 This course reviews the two types of cells (prokaryotic and eukaryotic).
+Methods of microbial pathogenicity are addressed.
+The field of epidemiology is briefly explored.
 Microbial anatomy, physiology, and diversity are introduced.
+The course also explores how bacteria grow and how that growth is controlled.
+Metabolism, diversity, and culturing of growth are also discussed.
 Microbiological disease pathology and the role of microbes in food production are also discussed.
-This class includes a presentation on a disease caused by microbes, a diversity smorgasbord, a group project on a group of microbes, and a write-up on how microbes are used in food.
-Laboratory work culminates with the identification of an unknown bacterial solution.
+The course goes into bacterial genetics and the role it plays in our lives.
+Laboratory work culminates with using all the skills learned in the lab to identify the contents of an unknown bacterial solution.
 Group 1 lab course.
+Group 1 course.

 Credit Hours